dawarich-app/site/docs/self-hosting/environment-variables.md

 | `OTP_ENCRYPTION_KEY_DERIVATION_SALT` | Built-in default | Salt for OTP key derivation.
 Production deployments should set a unique value. |

 :::tip
-These keys are used by Active Record Encryption to secure 2FA (TOTP) secrets.
-If not set, built-in defaults are used — fine for most self-hosted setups.
-For maximum security, generate unique values with `openssl rand -hex 32` and set them in your environment.
+These keys are used by Active Record Encryption to secure 2FA (TOTP) secrets and geocoding API keys saved in Settings → Instance.
+Two-factor authentication is only available when all three are set.
+Generate each value with `openssl rand -hex 32` and keep them afterwards: changing them makes the data they encrypted unreadable.
+When they aren't set, development and production use different built-in keys, see [Switching an existing instance to production](#switching-an-existing-instance-to-production).
 :::

 ### Data Archival